House of Hope Pee Dee hopeful to open tiny homes this fall

 FLORENCE, S.C.
 (WBTW) — The House of Hope Tiny Homes Project is on track to open this fall.

-Bryan Braddock, the organization’s executive direction, said the pandemic has caused delays ad even increased the prices on building the tiny homes.
+Bryan Braddock, the organization’s executive direction, said the pandemic has caused delays and even increased the prices on building the tiny homes.

 “It’s definitely increased our prices for building materials and construction costs to the point where we thought we were going to be around 20,000 a unit but we’re going to be around 30,000 a unit,” Braddock said

-Although the organization has experienced a hold up in the construction process, Wanda Vereen, Director of the Courtney McGinnis Graham Community Shelter, says she’s been with House of Hope Pee Dee for 16 years so she’s seen the need for the Tiny Homes and what it will mean to the community.
+Although the organization has experienced a delay in the construction process, Wanda Vereen, director of the Courtney McGinnis Graham Community Shelter, said she’s seen the need for tiny homes during her 16 years with House of Hope Pee Dee.

-Braddock says there’s ways people can get involved with helping with the Tiny Home process.
-You can call Bryan Braddock at House of Hope Pee Dee (843) 667-9000.
+Braddock said there’s ways people can get involved with helping with the tiny home process, including calling Bryan Braddock at House of Hope Pee Dee (843) 667-9000.
+Sponsorship opportunities, including street names, sidewalks, garden areas and playgrounds, will all be available.

-“We’re opening up some different sponsorship opportunities, they’ll be sidewalks and we are going to have those as names of streets.
-We’re going to have a garden area that we are looking for a sponsor for, a little courtyard area, playgrounds and different things,” Braddock says.

-Braddock stated he’s hopeful they will have families in homes come this Fall.